dingyifei/awesome-college-search/README.md

 ### Test Prep

-- [Khan Academy](https://www.khanacademy.org/) - official SAT prep, have 10 printable/online practice test.
+- [Khan Academy](https://www.khanacademy.org/) - Official SAT prep, have 10 printable/online practice test.
 Completely free.

+- [ACT Academy](https://actacademy.act.org/) - Official ACT prep for people who are new to ACT, explain things in videos and have a built-in mini-test.
+Completely free.
+- [Online Prep ACT](https://onlineprep.act.org/) - Official ACT prep with two ACT practice test online and bunch of questions.
+It come with flash card and games.
+Cost around $40 depending whether you choose to buy the Prep Pack or Online Prep only.

 ## Books